blakegarretson/unit-class/README.md

 One huge compromise was made in the design of the unit system.
-Because people expect to convert from pounds to kilograms (i.e. force to mass), this library designates force is a fundmental unit instead of mass.
+Because people expect to convert from pounds to kilograms (i.e. force to mass), this library designates force as a fundmental unit instead of mass.
 Mass is defined in terms of force and acceleration of gravity.
-While this differs from the official SI Base Units, it makes conversion between force and mass intuitive for the layman and convenient for the rest of us.
+While this differs from the official SI Base Units, it makes conversion between force and mass intuitive for the layman and convenient for the rest.

 ### Temperature